jd1618/jd1618.github.io/_pages/about.md

 **Credit Risk Consultant, True North Partners LLP** | **PhD in Mathematical Physics, Imperial College London** | **CQF Alumnus (Distinction)** | **MSc in Applied Mathematics, Imperial College London (Distinction)** | **BSc in Mathematics, University of Nottingham (First Class Honours)**

 My background includes notable research contributions in fluid dynamics and mathematical physics, with several publications in prestigious academic journals and special issues.
-Passionate about the synergy of mathematics, programming, and finance, I employ analytical methodologies and concepts in data science and machine learning to develop models and address challenges related to credit risk.
+Passionate about the synergy of mathematics, programming, and finance, I employ analytical methodologies and concepts in statistics and machine learning to develop/validate models and address challenges related to credit and market risk.

 ## Professional Experience